anan2610/Epilepsy-Detection/README.md

 Evaluation:

 Provides methods for assessing the model's performance in terms of precision and accuracy.
+Some classifiers perform better than others.
+SVM was found to detect epilepsy with the highest accuracy.

 The programs are run in the following order:
 1. WaveletDenoising.m